 teammates Mike Lafferty and Robbie Jenks.
 Seated next to Randy

-Hawk and Jason Raines, still determined to break his injury
+Barry Hawk and Jason Raines, still determined to break his injury

 curse and win a GNCC title soon.
-All will converse freely with anyone willing to engage
+All will converse freely with anyone

 Each year a fresh crop of young, fast racers make their mark on the

-have surely noted the deeds of 19-year-old Charlie Mullins and
+talent, have surely noted the deeds of 19-year-old Charlie Mullins and

 a waif of a teenager named Thad Duvall, barely tall enough for his

 boots to reach the ground while seated on his Yamaha.
-Young Duvall cannot legally
+Young Duvall

-to that of most amateurs.
+similar to that of most amateurs.
 Following the initial awe of the

 factory teams’ semi-trailer setups and helicopters flying above and the

 sheer volume of participants, I focused on the task of racing.
 My first

 The level of competition at a GNCC race is, approximately, one step